Updated on December 12, 2024

 Step 2: Developing the Bot -Preset Intents

-Dialogflow gives you access to basic intents such as the Default Welcome Intent and Default Fallback Intent.
+Dialogflow gives you access to basic intents such as the Default Welcome Intent and Default Fallback message.
 When the bot doesn’t know what to respond or when it needs to welcome someone on to your website, it uses the Default Welcome Intent.

 To activate this, click on the Default Welcome Intent button.
 When you scroll to the ‘Training phrases’ section, you will see a list of expressions that a user may speak to your TicketBot.
 If you observe closely, you can get to know that all of them mean essentially the same thing, and have been clubbed under the ‘Default Welcome Intent.’